 Housing costs in Wahiawa are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

 Wahiawa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Wahiawa is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Wahiawa who work in office and administrative support (14.71%), food service (10.72%), and management occupations (8.40%).

 One of the nice things about Wahiawa is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 In Wahiawa, however, the average commute to work is quite long.
 On average, people spend 32.69 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

 Despite being a small town, Wahiawa has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.

-The education level of Wahiawa citizens is a little higher than the average for US cities and towns: 21.05% of adults in Wahiawa have at least a bachelor's degree.
+The citizens of Wahiawa are slightly better educated than the national average of 21.84% for all cities and towns, with 22.65% of adults in Wahiawa having a bachelor's degree or advanced degree.

 The most common language spoken in Wahiawa is English.
 Other important languages spoken here include Pacific Island languages and Tagalog.